sefffal/Octofitter.jl/docs/src/parallel-sampling.md

 If your problem is challenging enough to benefit from parallel sampling across multiple nodes in a cluster, you might consider using Pigeons with MPI.

 ## Model Script
-Start by creating a script that only loads your data and defines your model.
+Start by creating a script that only loads your data.
+Instead of building your model at the top-level, create a function that returns a new model.
 At the end of the script, add some boilerplate shown below.
 Here is an example:
 ```